Racial Equity Grid

 The Racial Equity Research Grants program supports education research projects that will contribute to understanding and ameliorating racial inequality in education.
 We are interested in funding studies that aim to understand and disrupt the reproduction and deepening of inequality in education, and which seek to (re)imagine and make new forms of equitable education.
 Thus, we are interested in research projects that seek to envision educational opportunities in a multiplicity of education systems, levels, settings, and developmental ranges and that reach beyond documenting conditions and paradigms that contribute to persistent racial inequalities.

 Our goal for this program is to support rigorous, intellectually ambitious, and technically sound research that is relevant to the most pressing questions and compelling opportunities in relation to racial equity in education.
 In this cycle of funding, we will continue to fund scholarship focused on a range of communities and issues with respect to equity.
 We encourage proposals from across the methodological spectrum, including qualitative methods, mixed-methods, and quantitative methods.
-We want to especially encourage Racial Equity proposals that focus on the following areas: (1) innovative forms of measurement and assessment, (2) artificial intelligence (AI), and (3) current political challenges in k-12 and higher education around diversity, equity, and inclusion.
+We want to especially encourage Racial Equity proposals that focus on the following areas: (1) youth and educator mental health that explores possibilities that promote resilience, center healing, and foster well-being; (2) current political challenges in Pre-K-12 and higher education around diversity, equity, and inclusion; and (3) youth civic education and engagement across learning contexts.
+Additionally, and as part of The Spencer Foundation’s Initiative on AI and Educationwe will fund an additional set of Racial Equity grants specifically focused on AI and racial equity.

 As with other Spencer grant programs, this program is “field-initiated” in that proposal submissions are not required to be developed around a particular research topic, discipline, design, method, or geographic location.
 We accept Intent to Apply forms once a year.
 We will be accepting applications for projects ranging from one to five years with budgets up to $75,000.